etgross04/experiment_platform/USAGE.md

 4. Register component in SubjectInterface.js
 5. Add backend endpoints if needed for specialized data collection

+### Adding Managers
+If new sensors are added, python modules must be added for managing their streams
+1. Create the python module using existing sensor managers as a guide.
+2. Add the necessary imports and initialization to app.py
+3. Front end refactoring will be required for interfacing with the new sensor (buttons, alerts, etc.)

 ### Custom Task Integration

 The platform supports integration with external tools like PsychoPy through transition screens and session coordination.
+Procedures performed in external software can be added to the procedure inventory and their specific platform can be specified.

 ## Data Privacy & Ethics

-- All participant data is stored locally
+- All participant data is stored locally, including data stored in the postgres db.
 - Consent forms required before data collection
 - Session-based isolation of participant information
-- Support for institutional review board (IRB) approved consent documents

 ## License

-[TODO]
+TODO

 ## Support

-For issues, questions, or contributions, please contact Brian @ brn.cntrll at gmail.
+For issues, questions, or contributions, please contact Brian Cantrell @ brn.cntrll at gmail.

 ## Citation

-If you use this platform in your research, please cite [citation information].
+If you use this platform in your research, please cite Brian Cantrell, PhD, UCSD Cognitive Science XRLAB.